About Gallo Pinto Press

 Seattle, Washington

 This weekend long studio tour featured 12 artist studios, many hosting guest artists.
 Visitors could see and purchase art on display and print a keepsake commemorative take-away.
-Guest artists included Amy Redmond of Amada Press, Brenna Anderst of Rowan the Retriever, and Jules Remedios Faye of Stern & Faye Letterpress.
+Guest artists included Amy Redmond of Amada Press, Brenna Anderst, and Jules Remedios Faye of Stern & Faye Letterpress.

 Northwind Book Arts Group Presentation